ardinor/mojibake/README.md

 - Do similar for category, except under the title?
 - Look at Disqus for comments?
 - Maybe make the links a little more visible?
+- Logging - send it to stdout so it shows up in docker logs

 REQUIREMENTS
 -------------------------